tarqd/ld-relay-locustfile/README.md

 ```
 docker build -t locust-ld-relay .
-docker run -p 8089:8089/tcp -e TARGET_URL=http://ldrelay:8030 --env-file=env locust-ld-relay:latest
+docker run -p 8089:8089/tcp -e LOCUST_HOST=http://ldrelay:8030 --env-file=env locust-ld-relay:latest
 ```

 ## Locally testing with Docker compose

 A simple `docker-compose.yml` is provided for local testing.
 This is the quickest way to get started, however it will not likely be wholly representative of your infrastructure.
-To get started set the required environment variables `LAUNCHDARKLY_SDK_KEY`, and `LAUNCHDARKLY_MOBILE_KEY`.
-The variables `LAUNCHDARKLY_HEARTBEAT_PROJECT`, and ` LAUNCHDARKLY_HEARTBEAT_API_KEY` are supported but optional.
+To get started set the required environment variables `LD_SDK_KEY`, and `LD_MOBILE_KEY`.
+The variables `LD_PROJECT_KEY`, and ` LD_API_KEY` are supported but optional.

 Once your environment is configured run `docker-compose up`, and connect to `http://localhost:8089` in your browser.

 ## Running in Distributed mode

 You can test with large amounts of users by using multiple locust nodes.
-Simply configure the masters and slaves with the following env variables:
+Simply configure the masters and workers with the following env variables:

 ### Master